eXascaleInfolab/bench-vldb20/Algorithms/README.md

     - Rename the class and constructor names from `MeanImputeAlgorithm` to `ZeroImputeAlgorithm` on lines 10 and 13.
     - Change the algorithm code from `meanimp` into your `zeroimp` at lines 49 and 66 in the cli arguments next to `-alg`.

-- Add the copied file to the project
+- Add the modified file to the project
     - Open `TestingFramework.csproj`
     - On line 64, insert this statement `<Compile Include="Algorithms\ZeroImputeAlgorithm.cs" />`